iotaledger/iota-wiki/docs/learn/future/smart-contracts/02_VM-and-languages.md

 ### Why we choose Go

 It's also possible to write an IOTA Smart Contract in the Go programming language.
+Using Go has the following advantages:```

 - Wasp Node is programmed in Go, also the Test Framework Solo.
 - Go is easy to understand and learn.